 Also false.
 You can easily create your own price specific barcode as shown in this New Shelves YouTube tutorial: https://www.youtube.com/watch?v=TwsHBeEkZJQ

 The truth is, if you have any hope of taking your book beyond the Amazon marketing place you NEED a price specific barcode.

 Here is a pic of a barcode without a price embedded in the barcode:

 Book buyers and bookstores who see this barcode will often instantly put it in the “no” pile because it does not have a price embedded in the bar code.

-This is NOT OPTIONAL if you want to get into bookstores.
-Ingram, Baker and Taylor and Barnes and Noble will ask your sales rep if your book has a price embedded barcode.
+Ingram, Baker and Taylor, and Barnes and Noble will ask your sales rep if your book has a price embedded barcode.
 If the answer is no, the chances are that the book buyer will also say “no”… to your book.

 Do yourself a favor: Go get a price specific barcode for your book.
 It is a requirement to maximize the sale potential of your book.